Skip to Content

 A crowd at Tracy’s Crab Shack in the summer

 At the end of the month, many businesses in Alaska start having their end-of-season sales.
-It’s good news for you because you can shop for Alaska souvenirs at lower prices.
+It’s good news because visitors can shop for Alaska souvenirs at lower prices.

 While some stores stay open year-round, most “tourist shops” or small businesses close until the following cruise season.